awksrj/smart-fhir-backend/README.md

 The project demonstrates a simple end-to-end workflow:

-- Retrieving data from multiple FHIR servers
+- Retrieving data from 2 FHIR servers
 - Transforming raw FHIR resources into normalized formats
 - Serving application-ready data for a dashboard use case